 The water industry needs to comply with the laws, regulations, standards and policies published by a number of regulators.

-future plans deliver benefits for our customers and the environment.
+We also work closely with our regulators and other industry bodies to ensure our future plans deliver benefits for our customers and the environment.